This article is part of a larger series on Business Financing.

-- Current annual profit and loss (P&L) statement: Your lender will use your P&L statement to confirm if you can repay the amount you are borrowing; you should provide detail on any increases or decreases that are related to the contract being financed
+- Current annual profit and loss statement: Your lender will use your profit and loss (P&L) statement to confirm if you can repay the amount you are borrowing; you should provide detail on any increases or decreases that are related to the contract being financed.

 The additional documents you may need to provide for a builders SBA CAPLine are:

-- Prequalification letter from your buyer’s lender: If you are building a property that is being sold to someone under contract, such as if you’re constructing a presold home, you need to provide a letter from his or her lender showing that permanent financing is available
+- Prequalification letter from your buyer’s lender: If you are building a property that is being sold to someone under contract―for instance, if you’re constructing a presold home―you need to provide a letter from their lender showing that permanent financing is available.

-- Agreement from architect or engineer to provide inspections: You may need to get a letter from an architect, engineer or appraiser agreeing to make inspections and certify the work is completed before your lender will make any disbursements to you
+- Agreement from architect or engineer to provide inspections: You may need to get a letter from an architect, engineer, or appraiser agreeing to make inspections and certify the work is complete before your lender will make any disbursements to you.

-With a working capital SBA line of credit, you’ll need to provide information used by your lender to calculate your BBC.
-This will likely include your A/R aging report, accounts payable (A/P) aging report, and inventory report.
-Your lender will most likely also ask you to calculate a BBC “formula” and provide this information monthly to make sure your collateral is sufficient.
+With a working capital SBA line of credit, you’ll need to provide information used by your lender to calculate your borrowing base certificate (BBC).
+Your lender will most likely also ask you to provide this information monthly after approval to make sure your collateral is sufficient.
+This includes:

-How to Access Funds with an SBA LOC
+How to Access Funds with an SBA CAPLine

 When your SBA line of credit is approved, your lender will walk you through the process of requesting and receiving funds.
 This will also be specified in your loan documentation.
-How you access funds from your SBA line of credit varies depending upon the type of SBA CAPLine you receive.
+Accessing funds from your SBA CAPLine varies depending upon the type you receive.

-With a seasonal SBA CAPLine, you can request advances at any time during your seasonal period for the cash you need to pay for labor, materials, or inventory.
-You can also request advances to support your accounts receivable.
-Your last draw needs to be in time to allow you to pay off the draws and let your line of credit “rest” at a $0 balance for 30 days at season end.
+With a seasonal SBA CAPLine, you can request advances at any time during your seasonal period to pay for labor, materials, or inventory.
+You can also request advances to support your A/R. Your last draw needs to be in time to allow you to pay off any advances and allow your line of credit to “rest” at a $0 balance for 30 days at season end.

-With a contract SBA CAPLine, before any advances are made, your lender will need to make sure the contract has been formally assigned to them.
+Before any advances are made, your lender will need to have the contract formally assigned to them.
 They’ll document this by taking a UCC filing on the contract.
 Once the contract has been assigned, you can receive advances as needed to pay for costs associated with fulfilling the contract.

-With a working capital CAPLine, you’ll likely be allowed to request advances up to a specified percentage of the accounts receivable and inventory used as collateral.
-To do this, your lender may require you to submit a borrowing base certificate using a form they provide before they give you a draw.
-This is essentially a formula that shows that you have enough collateral to cover the amount you want to borrow.
+With this CAPLine, you will likely be allowed to request advances up to a specified percentage of the A/R and inventory used as collateral.
+To do this, your lender may require you to submit a borrowing base certificate using a form they provide before they’ll give you a draw.
+The borrowing base is a formula that shows that you have enough collateral to cover the amount you want to borrow.